wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/README.md

 ## Installation

-Follow the README.md within both folders
+Follow the README.md within "PLS-side" for PLC installations, and "Server-side" for server installations

 ## Communication overview